Integration of information

 Transfer of information between health care organisations

-My+® hub is a simple and cost-effective solution for laboratories and other health care providers.
+My+® hub is a simple and cost-effective solution for transferring data between laboratories and other health care organisations.
 One data-communication link is enough to connect the information system to My+® hub, which has national coverage.
 A reliable, certified network connection is used for data transfer.
 Mylab makes sure that the data transfer into the receiving organisation’s information system functions correctly.